Teleport

 There are two approaches you can take to authorize users to access Azure identities.

-We recommend using the dynamic approach, since it scales more easily as you add Azure identities to your account.
+We recommend using the dynamic approach, since it scales well as you add Azure identities to your account.
 If you have configured a Teleport Community Edition cluster to authenticate users using GitHub SSO, you must use the static approach, as OAuth-based GitHub applications do not support custom claims.

 Approach